tytydraco/yessleep/out/In_8_days_I_will_wake_up_in_1999_and_relive_the_past_23_years_Part_1.md

 I’m trapped in a perpetual Groundhog Day, but it’s more than a ‘day’.

 The world feels a little grislier with every reset.
-I’ve always known that some sort of higher power was the architect of my eternal torture.
+I’ve always known that some sort of higher power must be the architect of my eternal torture.
 What other explanation could there be?
 But I no longer simply ‘know’ of that power.
 I’ve *seen* it.

 Let me rewind.
 I’m used to doing that, after all.